claresudbery/TopGame/readme.md

 !!
 This is a great example of how NOT to write software.
 It was written in a hurry, and even I (the author) struggle to understand what the hell is going on when looking at the code.
 Also the graphics are not at all efficient - and a bit buggy.

-However it will hopefully now form a great basis for a massive TDD / MVC / refactoring project - I hope to rewrite the solution as an MVC app, using a fully-fledged TDD approach.
+However it will hopefully now form a great basis for a massive TDD / webapp / refactoring project - I hope to rewrite the solution as a web app, using a fully-fledged TDD approach.

 Note that work on the refactor has already started, but is still at an early stage - I am currently trying to create a "golden master" so that I can add tests before refactoring, and ensure that each refactoring step does not break any existing code.

+**When I started the Golden Master work, I made a poor data-storage choice.
+Next time I work on this, that'll be the first thing I change. :)

 See Helpfile.docx (in the Docs folder) for a detailed description of the game, along with instructions on how to use this software and play the game.